 Get your morning off to a delicious start and pay a visit to Shui Kee Coffee in Sheung Wan.
-This local cha chaan teng is famous for its silky-smooth Hong Kong-style milk tea, egg and beef sandwiches, and crunchy, golden French toasts, all of which are guaranteed to give you the perfect wake-me-up breakfast you’ll need for the full day ahead.
+This local cha chaan teng is famous for its silky-smooth Hong Kong-style milk tea, egg and beef sandwiches, and crunchy, golden French toast, all of which are guaranteed to give you the perfect wake-me-up breakfast you’ll need for the full day ahead.

 After your fix of local breakfast food, it’s time to start exploring.
 Just a short walk from Shui Kee Coffee, ancient temples.
 Rummage through vintage stores such as , head to Mahka for a unique shopping experience where fashion meets art and music, and stop by one of the many eateries in the area to refuel.
 As for those looking for something a little bit more upscale, international fashion brands such as Fendi, Jimmy Choo, Celine, and Alexander McQueen can be found in and around the neighbouring shopping destinations of and .is home to a fascinating mix of boutiques, bistros and cafes, art galleries, and even

 Before your first night in Hong Kong comes to an end, make the most out of the city’s famous nightlife by enjoying a tipple or three at one of the city’s many speakeasies hidden within the Central and Sheung Wan areas, such as Feather Boa, Frank’s Library, , and Dr Fern’s Gin Parlour.